 - 1 Prepared pie crust (double crust of you are decorating the top)

 - Puncture three large washed sweet potatoes (yams) several times with a fork.
 Roast the sweet potatoes in a 350 degree oven, unpeeled, until a knife slides in easily, about 20 minutes.
 Allow the sweet potatoes to cool until safe to handle, then peel and cube them.
 Place the cubed sweet potatoes in a food processor and pulse until smooth.

 - Measure 2 cups and put in a medium-sized pot with the packed brown sugar, the spices, salt, the ½ stick melted butter, and one 5 oz can of evaporated milk. heat over a low flame, whisking until the brown sugar is completely dissolved and the mixture begins to bubble.
 Remove from heat and allow to cool.

 - In a medium-sized bowl, beat the three eggs with a fork.
 Add the second can of evaporated milk, granulated sugar, and vanilla to the eggs and continue beating until creamy.
 Pour the cooled sweet potato mixture into a large bowl.
 Stir in the egg mixture.
 Blend thoroughly with a whisk and refrigerate until ready to use.

 - Pour the filling into a single unbaked pie crust.
 Bake in a 350 degree oven until the pie puffs up and the center is only slightly jiggly.
+Approximately 30 minutes.
 Remove from oven and allow to cool to room temperature.
 Refrigerate.